Pima-IT-Makerspace/IoT-X-Files/Speedy/README.md

 3.)
 In your browser, Type in the IP address.
 (IMPORTANT) Type in HTTP:// specifically, because if you don't, the browser likes to default to https, and nothing will show up.

 4.)
-Once the page is displayed, the buttons work, but its speed scale may not be a high enough value to actually make your motors spin.
+Once the page is displayed, the buttons work, but the speed scale may not be a high enough value to actually make your motors spin.

 5.)
-So for a more effective experience, plug in some type of controller, we have tons of gamepads, but any should work. - Speed is controlled by the left and right triggers, left being to decrease speed, right being to increase it. - Direction is controlled by the face button letters, like X,A,B,Y.
+So, for a more effective experience, plug in some type of controller; we have tons of gamepads, but any should work. - Speed is controlled by the left and right triggers, left being to decrease speed, right being to increase it. - Direction is controlled by the face button letters, like X,A,B,Y.

 6.)
-Drive mr speedy and enjoy.
+Drive Mr. Speedy and enjoy.

 ****Extra:****

 Many variables can be changed to your liking, like the speed curve can be increased or decreased with the map function.

+MORE VOLTAGE ==== MORE POWWWWEEER!
+Sorta.
+Increasing the voltage up to 12v seems fine, will make the wheels spin way faster, and this can be done by connecting multiple batteries in series.
+Just try not to